Chris Fieggen – 1960s Pioneer Programmer

 The result must have seemed like a long-sought treasure!

 Suddenly they could see and read for the first time exactly what the computer would read – warts and all.
-This was their first chance to correct any errors that the assembly process had highlighted, plus eyeball the whole lot to find more subtle errors.
+This was their first chance to correct any errors that the assembly process had highlighted, plus eyeball the whole lot to find more subtle errors like typos.

 I also wonder if this explains the disparity between Dad's recollection in his memoirs of having only “8 words to spare”, whereas the 1st assembly printout revealed 19 words to spare?
 Perhaps it was that 2nd assembly that came agonizingly closer to the limit?